 Although care robots are intended to foster independent living, some observers note older' concerns over robots as a possible source of loss of autonomy.
 This is related to the perceived technological complexity of these applications and consequently the high level of skills required.
 Overcomplication of the technology could provoke feeling of inadequacy and lack of control, and so a sense of dependency to the machine [26].
 To avoid 'infantilisation' of elderly [48], considerations about robot functionalities and usefulness must take into account the balance between the robot's possibility to solve tasks, the level of skills and effort needed to 'assist robots in doing the assistive task' (in parallel with the aforementioned 'machine babysitting' concern: par.
 4.1), and the desired level of user of autonomy.
-Put another way, care robot's design should prioritise user self-determination purposes rather than merely the fashion of technological novelty [46].
+Put another way, care robot's design should prioritize user self-determination purposes rather than merely the fashion of technological novelty [46].

-In conclusion, to avoid the risk of medicalisation, infantilisation and objectification of users, they should be not only the centre of the attention of the designers (such as consumers to be satisfied), but also assumed, as far as possible, as protagonists of the design process of robots.
-These users' empowerment strategies are going to be discussed as one of the "good practices" which are the centre of the attention of the following paragraph.
+In conclusion, to avoid the risk of medicalization, infantilization and objectification of users, they should be not only a key target for the designers (as well as consumers), but also assumed, as far as possible, as protagonists of the design process of robots.
+These users' empowerment strategies are going to be discussed as one of the "good practices" which are the center of the attention of the following paragraph (see Boxes from 1 to 5 below).